The anomalous magnetic moment of the muon: status and perspectives: GOING FORWARD

-In all cases, special emphasis is put on the role of radiative corrections and MC generators~\cite{Campanario:2019mjh,Ignatov:2022iou,Colangelo:2022lzg,Abbiendi:2022liz,BaBar:2023xiy,Budassi:2024whw,Aliberti:2024fpq,Fang:2025mhn}, to scrutinize whether relevant effects were missed in previous analyses and ensure state-of-the-art input for ongoing ones.
-In fact, one of the cross checks performed by CMD-3~\cite{CMD-3:2023alj,CMD-3:2023rfe} concerns the forward--backward asymmetry in $e^+e^-\to\pi^+\pi^-$, which is $C$-odd, thus canceling in the total cross section, but still constitutes an interesting test case.
+In all cases, special emphasis is put on the role of radiative corrections and MC generators~\cite{Campanario:2019mjh,Ignatov:2022iou,Colangelo:2022lzg,Abbiendi:2022liz,BaBar:2023xiy,Budassi:2024whw,Aliberti:2024fpq,Fang:2025mhn,Budassi:2026lmr}, to scrutinize whether relevant effects were missed in previous analyses and ensure state-of-the-art input for ongoing ones.
+In fact, one of the cross checks performed by CMD-3~\cite{CMD-3:2023alj,CMD-3:2023rfe} concerns the forward--backward asymmetry in $e^+e^-\to\pi^+\pi^-$, which is $C$-odd, thus canceling in the total cross section, but still constitutes an interesting test case that could have implications for $C$-even contributions in measurements using initial-state radiation, see Fig.~\ref{fig:theory_prospects}(A).
 It was observed that the MC simulation based on scalar QED (sQED) for the pion states could not reproduce the data, a mismatch that could be resolved by structure-dependent radiative corrections~\cite{Ignatov:2022iou}, as shown in Fig.~\ref{fig:theory_prospects}(A).
 In particular, the first diagram contributes to the asymmetry, interfering with the tree-level amplitude, and is only poorly represented by the point-like, sQED approximation.
 In the language of dispersion relations~\cite{Colangelo:2022lzg}, this topology involves the general pion Compton tensor~\cite{Garcia-Martin:2010kyn,Hoferichter:2011wk,Moussallam:2013una,Danilkin:2018qfn,Hoferichter:2019nlq,Danilkin:2019opj}, but the leading contribution originates from the pion pole.
 In the end, it is the interplay of pole and dispersive corrections, as a remnant of the cancellation of the IR singularity, that displays an enhancement with the $\rho(770)$ resonance, see Fig.~\ref{fig:theory_prospects}(B).
 This resonance effect causes a sizable enhancement beyond the point-like limit, explaining the observation by CMD-3.

 In their case, there are no direct consequences for the cross section $e^+e^-\to\pi^+\pi^-$, since the asymmetry vanishes upon integration over the entire phase space due to $C$ parity.
 In contrast, for experiments using the initial-state-radiation technique---\babar, Belle II, BESIII, KLOE---$C$-even contributions involving similar topologies exist, see the last two diagrams in Fig.~\ref{fig:theory_prospects}(A).
 The first one should again be reasonably well described by the pion pole, at least at sufficiently low energies, while the second diagram, in principle, requires the full $\gamma^*\gamma^*\gamma\to\pi^+\pi^-$ matrix element as input.
 Both topologies are currently under scrutiny in the {\it RadioMonteCarLow 2} effort~\cite{RMCL2}, to implement both effects in MC generators, for the latter using a simplified prescription that at least captures the pion form factors within the loop integral, while more complete amplitudes for $\gamma^*\gamma^*\gamma\to\pi^+\pi^-$ are being developed.
 Given the different center-of-mass energies and experimental cuts it is well conceivable that such corrections could lead to a better line-up of the different $e^+e^-\to\pi^+\pi^-$ experiments, at least, CMD-3 demonstrated that sizable corrections beyond the point-like approximation are possible, and a similar observation was recently made in the context of hadronic $\tau$ decays~\cite{Colangelo:2025iad,Colangelo:2025ivq}, to which we turn next.